angular/angular/aio/tools/examples/README.md

 - `i18n`: For CLI-based examples that also use internationalization.
 - `schematics`: For CLI-based examples that include a library with schematics.
 - `service-worker`: For CLI-based examples that also use `@angular/service-worker`.
 - `systemjs`: For non-CLI legacy examples using SystemJS.
-This is in deprecation and only used in few examples.
+This is deprecated and only used in few examples.
 - `testing`: For CLI-based examples that are related to unit testing.
 - `universal`: For CLI-based examples that also use `@nguniversal/express-engine` for SSR.

 There are also the following special folders:
 - `common`: Contains files used in many examples.
-  (See the [next section](#example-config) for info on how to not include common files in certain examples.)
+  (See the [next section](#example-config) for info on how to exclude common files in certain examples.)
 - `viewengine/cli`: Additional configuration for running CLI-based examples with `ViewEngine` (the pre-Ivy compiler/renderer).
   This applies to all CLI-based examples, such as `cli-ajs`, `elements`, `getting-started`, etc.
 - `viewengine/systemjs`: Additional configuration for running SystemJS-based examples with `ViewEngine` (the pre-Ivy compiler/renderer).